-13.1 It is essential that premises are maintained and operated so as to ensure the continued promotion of the licensing objectives and compliance with the approved operating schedule and the specific requirements of the 2003 Act and any licence conditions imposed, and the

-13.2 The licensing authority will work closely with the policeHampshire Constabulary and Trading Standards to establish enforcement protocols and concordats to ensure an efficient deployment of police and Council Officers engaged in enforcing licensing law and inspecting licensed premises, in order to ensure that resources are targeted at problem and high-risk premises.
+- 13.1.
+It is essential that premises are maintained and operated so as to ensure the continued promotion of the licensing objectives and compliance with the approved operating schedule and the specific requirements of the 2003 Act and any licence conditions imposed, and the licensing authority will make arrangements to monitor premises and take appropriate enforcement action to ensure this. - 13.2.
+The licensing authority will work closely with Hampshire Constabulary and Trading Standards to establish enforcement protocols and concordats to ensure an efficient deployment of police and Council Officers engaged in enforcing licensing law and inspecting licensed premises, in order to ensure that resources are targeted at problem and high-risk premises.